bsdpot/potluck/vault/README.md

 # Architecture
 * vault-unseal: is initialized and unsealed.
 The root token creates a transit key that enables the other Vaults auto-unseal.
 This Vault server is not a part of the cluster.
 * vault-clone-1: is initialized and unsealed automatically with the passed in wrapped unseal key.
+Joins raft cluster after unsealing, sets up PKI.
 * vault-clone-2: is initialized and unsealed automatically with the passed in NEW wrapped unseal key.
+Joins raft cluster after unsealing, sets up PKI.
 * vault-clone-n+: is initialized and unsealed automatically with the passed in NEW wrapped unseal key.
+Joins raft cluster after unsealing, sets up PKI.

 # Usage